johabu/AMUNCA/README.md

 to your MySQL database.
 3. Open /path/to/frontend/setup.php in a webbrowser and check if everything has worked.
-4. Once setup has finished successfully, you can visit /path/to/frontend/index.php and log in as default user "admin" with password "admin".
+4. Once setup has finished successfully, you can log in as default user "admin" with password "admin".

 Licensing